by Julie Long

-Our home sits on the edge of a big square of undeveloped land—perhaps 300 acres all told—owned by a handful of families who have left the land wild or utilize the acres as farmland.
+Our home sits on the edge of a big square of undeveloped land, perhaps 300 acres all told, owned by a handful of families who have left the land wild or utilize the acres as farmland.
 It’s a bucolic setting, one I feel thankful for every day.
 Except, that is, for two long months this summer, when our two-mile road was closed at one end, making for one heck of a detour.

 Our course, all Pittsburghers suffer through detours.
 There is always a road or a bridge under repair.
 But when the only way to get anywhere involves driving around the perimeter of 300 acres, you start finding reasons to stay home.
 The detour first took us one mile in the complete opposite direction from where we wanted to head, then left for another couple of miles, then another left for another mile or so.
 All three roads are curvy and bumpy and make for slow going.
-Nearly five miles and 15 minutes later, we would arrive at a point maybe a 1/4 mile from our house, so pretty much back at square one—only on the other side of the road block.
+Nearly five miles and 15 minutes later, we would arrive at a point maybe a 1/4 mile from our house; so pretty much back at square one, just on the other side of the road block.

 Eventually, like most Pittsburghers facing a detour, we made up our own alternate route.
-Only ours involved cutting through a field using a rutty old farm road (“road” being a relative term), then through the equipment yard of our neighbor (“neighbor” being another relative term).
+Only, ours involved cutting through a field using a rutty old farm road (“road” being a relative term), then through the equipment yard of our neighbor (“neighbor” being another relative term).